GLUD/trascendentAR/docs/en/simple_app.md

 To access all this benefits of trascendentAR library, the class _AndroidLauncher.java_ inside android module, must extend ARLauncher using `public class AndroidLauncher extends ARLauncher` (duh!)

-Then implement the absent methods to load markers and the end result should be:
+Then implement the missing methods to load markers and the end result should be:

 ``` java